proxmox/proxmox-offline-mirror/docs/offline-keys.rst

 -----------

-The subscription information is transferred to a medium (see :ref:`sync_medium`) and can then be activated on the offline system with either ``proxmox-apt-repo offline-key`` or ``proxmox-apt-repo setup``.
+The subscription information is transferred to a medium (see :ref:`sync_medium`) and can then be activated on the offline system with either ``proxmox-offline-mirror-helper offline-key`` or ``proxmox-offline-mirror-helper setup``.
 This process must be repeated at least once a year or before the next due date of the subscription key is reached, whichever comes first.